-From summer 2017, its newly-refurbished historic rooms will be available for weddings; meetings and conferences; festivals and exhibitions; talks and workshops; visits and tours; craft and food markets and for unforgettable parties and private dining.
+Its newly-refurbished historic rooms are available for weddings, meetings and conferences, arts and festival uses, talks and workshops, visits and tours, craft and food markets, striking photo shoots and for unforgettable parties and private dining.

-The location could not be more central – from the arched entrance of Riddle’s Court it is only a five minute walk to Edinburgh’s principal train and bus stations, linking you effortlessly to other parts of the UK and beyond with easy transport to Edinburgh airport.Enquire about an event
+The location could not be more central: from the arched entrance to Riddle’s Court, it is only a five minute walk to Edinburgh’s principal train and bus stations and to tram and bus links to the airport and around the city.